matheuscubas/SistemaApp/README.md

 dotnet tool update --global dotnet-ef
 ```

-then install
+Then install

 ```dotnet
 dotnet add package Microsoft.EntityFrameworkCore.Design
 ```

-if you need more information you can check the documentation [here](https://docs.microsoft.com/en-us/ef/core/cli/dotnet).
+If you need more information you can check the documentation [here](https://docs.microsoft.com/en-us/ef/core/cli/dotnet).

 ## How to run the project